(For sources, see end of page.)

 As the canal intersected an old path between the hamlet of Westend and the parish church, the Stroudwater Company was obliged to provide a railed walkway across the lower gates.

 Westfield Bridge originally just carried a private track giving the local farmer access to his fields near to the River Frome.
-Later it was also used by the public as it was easier than the official footpath over a walkway across the lock gates.
-The parapet walls of the bridge were rebuilt in 1841, and the south-eastern keystone is inscribed with this date.
+Later it was also used by the public as it provided an easier route than the official footpath over the walkway across the lock gates.
+The bridge was taken down and rebuilt with blue bricks in 1841, when the new keystone was inscribed with this date and the Company paid for beer for the workers.

 Adjoining Westfield Bridge, there was a narrow strip of land 150 yards long that was owned by the Stroudwater Company.
 Named Lime Kiln Piece in 1781, it was evidently the site of the Company's kiln that helped to produce the lime mortar used in building and maintaining the locks and bridges.
 In 1841, the Committee ordered the kiln to be moved to the nearby maintenance yard.